-This research addresses the following themes:
+This research addresses several themes:

-- How do customers, actual and potential, regard ABC and its competitors? - What are customers' current needs and how might they change in the short and medium-terms? - What products and services are required to address these needs? - What are the potential volumes of products and services which could be generated in meeting those needs?
+- How customers, actual and potential, regard ABC and its competitors. - What are customers' current needs and how might they change in the short and medium-terms? - What products and services are required to address these needs? - What are the potential volumes of products and services which could be generated in meeting those needs?